alovajs/alovajs.github.io/docs/tutorial/03-learning/04-use-watcher.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In some scenarios that need to be re-requested as the data changes, such as paging, data filtering, and fuzzy search, `useWatcher` can be used to monitor the specified state change and send the request immediately.
+In some scenarios that need to be re-requested as the data changes, such as paging, data filtering, and fuzzy search, `useWatcher` can be used to watch the specified state change and send the request immediately.

 ## Keyword Search